2025lecyashwanthgmc-ai/Experiment-2/README.md

 MOS amplifiers convert small input voltage variations into amplified output signals.
 For proper amplification, MOSFETs must operate in the **saturation region**.

+In the saturation region, the drain current becomes primarily controlled by the gate–source voltage rather than the drain–source voltage.
+Because of this property, the MOSFET behaves as a **voltage-controlled current source**, which is essential for analog amplification.

+When a small AC signal is applied at the gate terminal, it causes a corresponding variation in the drain current.
+This current variation produces a larger voltage change across the load connected at the drain terminal, resulting in an amplified output signal.

+MOS amplifiers are widely used in **analog integrated circuits, operational amplifiers, filters, and communication systems** because they provide high input impedance, good gain, and easy integration in CMOS technology.
 ### MOSFET Equations

 | ID (Drain Current) | Vov (Overdrive) | gm (Transconductance) | ro (Output Resistance) | Av (Voltage Gain) |